Abdulrahman0044/fishpond-monitor/README.md

-# Soil Monitoring System with ESP32
+# Pond Monitoring System with ESP32

 This project is a pond measuring system built using the ESP32 microcontroller, which reads data from multiple sensors and displays the results on an LCD.
 The system connects to a WiFi network to send data to a remote server via HTTP requests.